 The Child Care Access Means Parents in School (CCAMPIS) program is a federal grant funded by the U.S. Department of Education to support student-parents.
 This program supports the participation of low-income student-parents in postsecondary education through the provision of campus-based child care services.
 Families who meet the requirements of the CCAMPIS Grant may receive a reduction in their monthly child care tuition.

 The Child Development Lab is always seeking qualified substitute teachers.
 The qualifications for this position are as follows: The applicant must be at least 18 years old, enjoy working with children, and have blocks of time available between 8am-5pm.
 CPR and First Aid certification preferred.
 If you interested in becoming a substitute teacher at the CDL, please contact Lori Treff at Ldtreff@uga.edu or 706.542.4929 to scheule a meeting to discuss this opportunity further.

-- CDL lead teacher featured in NAEYC article one month ago
+- CDL lead teacher featured in NAEYC article 3 months ago